China's pork prices slump on higher supply, falling consumption

 Beijing says its herd has shrunk by 41% since a year ago, or almost 200 million pigs, and analysts say pork output will plunge by about a quarter, or 13 million tonnes this year.

-Prices PORK-CN-TOT-D surged in October, reaching a high of 53.79 yuan ($7.69) per kilogramme on Oct.
+Prices surged in October, reaching a high of 53.79 yuan ($7.69) per kilogram on Oct.
 23, up 188% from a year earlier.
 But they have fallen back since the end of October, reaching 50 yuan on Nov.
 8.

 “After recent price hikes, pork was already at a point where people can’t afford it, so it just took one trigger,” said Jim Huang, chief executive at China-America Commodity Data Analytics.